 The members of the Nominating and Corporate Governance Committee are Messrs.
 Doddy (elected February 2020), Higginbotham, Ross, Ms. Slotkin (elected February 2020) and Mr. Tanemura, each of whom is independent for purposes of the NYSE corporate governance rules, and each of whom is not an "interested person" of the Company, of the Adviser, or of any of their respective affiliates as defined in Section 2(a)(19) of the 1940 Act.
 Mr. Higginbotham serves as Chairman.
-The Nominating and Corporate Governance Committee held two meetings in 2019 and acted on various occasions by written consent.
+The Nominating and Corporate Governance Committee held one meeting in 2020.